ghapert/superplato/README.md

 If you’re a fellow developer, designer, or just someone who loves building better student tools — pull requests, feature suggestions, and UI redesign ideas are all welcome.

-I’m especially looking for help improving the frontend design 🙏
+I’m especially looking for help improving the frontend design.

 Feel free to open an issue, fork the project, or just dive in and start creating.